Strategies for Managing Workload – information for trainees

 - Avoid perfectionism – the teaching workload can be endless, so you need to learn when to stop when something is good enough (and that goes particularly for creating resources).

-- Use a single powerpoint template as the basis for planning all lessons, and just tweak it / adapt it (with the caveat that sometimes you will want to teach with no or minimal ppt!).
+- Create resources templates to use basis for creating future resources and planning lessons, and just tweak / adapt as you need (e.g. word templates, powerpoint templates etc).
+This is with the caveat that sometimes you will want to teach with no or minimal ppt!.

 - Make your marking more focused and useful – mark less but make it more meaningful, and think about how to use verbal feedback and peer/self assessment effectively.